Last updated July 31st, 2019.

 Stocks Sink First, Then Real Estate

 Equities in China have gone through a tough few years.
 Back in 2015, the Shanghai Composite Index was above 5,000 points.
-The index has since plummeted by half into the 2,500 range.
+The index has since plummeted by half into the ~2,500 range.

 10-year chart of the Shanghai Composite Index between 2008 and 2018.
 China stock prices are selling below half their recent highs.

-Trade War: If It Wasn’t Bad Enough
+Trade War: If Things Weren’t Bad Enough

-Major shots have already been fired.
+Shots have already been fired.
 China and the United States have each imposed tariffs on $250 billion worth of each other’s goods.
 But China imports almost exactly $250 billion in products from America.

-A trade war with the world’s biggest economy compounds China’s existing problems like falling asset prices and oversupply.
+A trade war with the world’s biggest economy compounds China’s existing problems like falling asset prices and housing oversupply.

-Compared to the United States, China’s percentage of household savings in the real estate market is nearly triple.
+“Compared to the United States, China’s percentage of household savings in the real estate market is nearly triple.